hussain4803/m/README.md

 - `index.html` — markup with Header, Hero, Contact, and Footer
 - `styles.css` — theme styles (colors: #495E35 background, #d4ad5e accent)
 - `assets/logo.png` — site logo used in header and favicon (add yours)
+- `assets/gallery/manifest.json` — list of image file names to show in the gallery

 ## Add your logo